 With some foresight, a trusty minidisc was employed to record every single one of these sets and uploaded to Mixcloud for posterity.

 “Angular beats, leftfield grooves…eclectic vibes – in Cornwall?
 Why not?
 All-round DJ/journalist Kingsley Marshall has been enticing some top drawer guests down to the deep south west…leaving them free to play basically whatever the hell they like…expect a wild and freestyle set.” – Club of the Week, NME

 “Truro’s lovely.
 You should go.
 They do a great tea in the high street.
 Then there’s Kingsley Marshall’s jam.
 The excellent Ollie Jacob of Memphis Industries dismantles your head and then proceeds to stomp about with glee.
 One of those brutal nights that nightclubbing was made for.” – Club of the Week, The Guardian

 “Deconstructed is hosted by Kingsley Marshall, who has attracted some of the key players in the leftfield electronica and abstract breakbeat scenes.
 In return, this weekly session offers scant reward except the chance to play absolutely anything and a friendly sofa to crash out on at nights end.” – Club of the Week, The Guardian

 “Banish all your preconceptions here.
-There’s a quiet revolution going on in the South West.
-The first Deconstructed night kicked off in August of last year with DJ/journalist Kingsley Marshall pulling in a calibre of guests that any promoter would be proud of – having played host to the likes of Tom Middleton, Sunday Best, Pork Recordings and Ninja Tune.
-The bar has no dancefloor, so all guests are encouraged to play what they like.
+There’s a quiet revolution going ont.
+Deconstructed night kicked off with Kingsley Marshall pulling in a calibre of guests that any promoter would be proud of – having played host to the likes of Tom Middleton, Sunday Best, Pork Recordings and Ninja Tune.
 Get reconstructed at Deconstructed.“ – Ice